Disposal and re-use guide

 - Aldi (Bondi Junction)

 - IKEA (Tempe)

-- Drop off at one of our e-waste collections
+- Drop off at one of our Problem Waste Drop off days

 The NSW Government has introduced a new container deposit scheme (CDS) where you can return eligible containers for a 10 cent refund.
 Bottles and containers can be returned at various collection points throughout the state.
 See the Return and Earn website for collection point locations and more information.